 This traditional recipe, Patlicanli Mercimekli Mualla, is from Antakya, Southern part of Turkey, where my roots are from.
 The amazing flavors of green lentils, olive oil, eggplant and dried mint blend so well and take me back to Antakya immediately.
-This is a traditional recipe and I am especially happy to be able to pass it on to food lovers and the next generation, as it is not easy to find these traditional recipes in cookery books.
+This is a traditional recipe and I am especially happy to be able to pass it on to food lovers and the next generation, and delighted to include at my cookery book, Ozlem’s Turkish Table, Recipes From My Homeland; Signed copies now 25 % off at this link, for a limited time and delivered worldwide, including the US, if you’d like to grab yours.
 It is a joy to trace these recipes over many phone calls to my mother, passionately exchange opinions on it and finally have a chance to share with you.
 I hope you enjoy this wonderful dish and pass it on.

 Preparation time: 25 minutes Cooking time: 40 minutes